gomods/athens/docs/content/design/proxy.md

 ## Cache Misses

-When a user requests a module `MxV1` from a proxy and the proxy doesn't have `MxV1` in its cache, it first determines whether `MxV1` is private or not private.
+When a user requests a module `MxV1` from a proxy and the Athens proxy doesn't have `MxV1` in its cache, it first determines whether `MxV1` is private or not private.

 If it's private, it immediately does a cache fill operation from the internal VCS.

-If it's not private, the proxy consults its exclude list for non-private modules (see below).
-If `MxV1` is on the exclude list, the proxy returns 404 and does nothing else.
-If `MxV1` is not on the exclude list, the proxy executes the following algorithm:
+If it's not private, the Athens proxy consults its exclude list for non-private modules (see below).
+If `MxV1` is on the exclude list, the Athens proxy returns 404 and does nothing else.
+If `MxV1` is not on the exclude list, the Athens proxy executes the following algorithm:

 ```
 upstreamDetails := lookUpstream(MxV1)